Jawi Peranakan: Descendants

 In colonial Singapore and British Malaya, the Jawi Peranakan remain a community held in high regard by the local Malays primarily due to the educational achievements and the wealth inherited.
 Families such as the Angullias have left their mark on modern day Singapore with places like Angullia Park near Singapore's famous Orchard Road still bearing the name of the clan.
 Other families include the Maricars or Maricans.

-While due to the intermarriage with other Muslim communities, many of their descendants inherited Arab (Syed, Sayyid) or to some extent Malay titles (Tengku, Wan, Megat).
-Many whom are married to the Malays have also dropped their surnames since most Malays practise a patronymic naming system.
+Due to intermarriage with other Muslim communities, many of their descendants inherited Arab (Syed, Sayyid) or to some extent Malay titles (Tengku, Wan, Megat).
+Many who are married to Malays have also dropped their surnames since most Malays practise a patronymic naming system.